bili2002/Speed-Puzzling-Organizer/README.md

 TO DO:
--Script to download the image of a puzzle by name
+- Script to download the image of a puzzle by name